-Cold rooms are designed to operate with regular use in an efficient and reliable manner.
-If the points noted within this user guide are not put into practice your site will experience problems.
+Cold rooms and freezer rooms are designed to operate with regular use in an efficient and reliable manner.
+If the points noted within this user guide are not put into practice, your catering equipment may experience operational problems.

 Your current configuration on site is similar to the example shown below, walk-in freezer cold room (1), walk-in chiller cold room (2) and a walk-in cellar cold room (3).

 When stocking your cold rooms, it is good practice to keep the location of the evaporator that cools the cold room clear from blockages and ‘overstacking’.
 When this blocking of air flow takes place it restricts the evaporator thus causing a similar situation as when taking food delivery i.e. the evaporator coil will ice up.
 This will again require a call out by the refrigeration contractor which will not be covered under warranty and is chargeable.